mikegeepro/michael-gee-portfolio/Docs/milestones.md

 Milestone 4: Interactivity & Functionality (JavaScript)

-Status: ⏸️ Pending
+Status: ✅ Complete

-    [ ] Implement smooth scrolling for navigation links.
+    [x] Implement smooth scrolling for navigation links.

-    [ ] Add functionality to the mobile hamburger menu.
+    [x] Add functionality to the mobile hamburger menu.

-    [ ] Add subtle hover effects or animations to buttons and project cards.
+    [x] Add subtle hover effects or animations to buttons and project cards.

-     ] Implement the logic for the project gallery (e.g., opening a modal on click).
+    [x] Implement the logic for the project gallery (e.g., opening a modal on click).

-    [ ] Implement client-side validation for the contact form.
+    [x] Implement client-side validation for the contact form.

 Milestone 5: Testing & Deployment

-Status: ⏸️ Pending
+Status: ⏳ In Progress

-    [ ] Perform cross-browser testing (Chrome, Firefox, Safari).
+    [ ] 👉 Perform cross-browser testing (Chrome, Firefox, Safari). <-- WE ARE HERE

     [ ] Perform responsive testing on various physical devices or emulators.